manjula1772002/Dairy_farm/README.md

 ## 🎯 Problem Statement
 - Difficulty in finding **fresh and chemical-free dairy products**
-- No easy way to order dairy products online from local farms
 - Lack of digital platform for dairy farm management

 ---